SAP/openui5-docs/docs/Date_Format_91f2eba.md

 > Note:
 > If you define `format` and `pattern`, the `format` will be ignored!

-The letters which can be included in this pattern are explained in the following table:Patterns<a name="loio91f2eba36f4d1014b6dd926db0e91070__table_i53_5gl_2y"/>
+The letters which can be included in this pattern are explained in the following table:<a name="loio91f2eba36f4d1014b6dd926db0e91070__table_i53_5gl_2y"/>Patterns

 |Letter|Replaced By|
 |------|-----------|